-Hi Guys, I am writing this post to let you all know, how to prepare Power Electronics subject as it is considered as one of the most tricky subject in GATE.
+Hi Guys, I am writing this post to let you all know, how to prepare Power Electronics subject as it is considered as one of the most tricky subjects in GATE.
 Most of the Electrical Engineers that I have come across have a fear of this subject and that fear stems from the incorrect strategy employed to study this subject.
 The weightage of this subject in GATE exam generally varies between 8 to 10 marks.
 The questions that are asked from this subject are not very trivial and hence students generally find questions from this topic difficult.

-Now I will explain to you how to get good grip on Power Electronics and get good marks.
+Now I will explain to you how to get a good grip on Power Electronics and get good marks.

-How to Study Power Electronics and Get Good Marks
+How to Study Power Electronics and Get Good Marks?

-First of all be clear with the fact that in power electronics we have to deal with a few concepts only.
+First of all, be clear with the fact that in power electronics we have to deal with a few concepts only.
 It has pretty less syllabus as compared to other subjects and has got good weightage.
-In order to score good marks in Power Electronics and understand the concepts clearly, I strictly suggest you to own the following textbooks.
+In order to score good marks in Power Electronics and understand the concepts clearly, I strictly suggest you own the following textbooks.
 PS Bimbhra, Rashid and Power Electronics pdf notes which are available in NPTEL website.

 Power Electronic Devices:

 In this chapter, the first thing that you have to study is the concept of switches.
 Under this concept, you have to understand the concept of the ideal and practical switch.
 Also, you need to understand how to compute the losses in a switch such as Conduction Loss and Switching power Loss.
 Then you have to study the ideal characteristics of power electronic devices.
 This will enable you to understand how to determine the characteristics of the combination of multiple devices.